 The President at Albatros Expeditions, Hans Lagerweij, has followed the construction progress closely, and he is looking forward to the Antarctica season.

 "Our first sailing is on the 26th of November, a fully sold-out one looking at a sun eclipse between Antarctica and South Georgia.
 I expect our guests to be thrilled by the comfort and facilities, while at the same time still having the cosiness and compactness of the small expedition cruise vessels that started our industry.
 The ship is easy to find your way around, and it will be an excellent place to make new international friends.
 Finally, I am expecting our guests to be extremely happy about the performance and stability of the X-BOW on the Drake Passage, a challenge we have to cross on the way to Antarctica!"

 The designers in Ulstein Design & Solutions appreciate the feedback:

-“All the vessels in the SunStone INFINITY series have Tier III engines with SCR catalysts to reduce emissions.
-They run on low sulphur Marine Gas Oil (MGO), have heat recovery systems and LED lights.
+"All the SunStone INFINITY series vessels have Tier III engines with SCR catalysts to reduce emissions.
+They run on low-sulphur Marine Gas Oil (MGO), and have heat recovery systems and LED lights.
 In addition, comes the waste water treatment and management system that cleans the waste water before discharging it.